akselw/elm-workshop/book/Task-2.md

 Your code should now compile, and if you try to click the button again, to post a comment, you should see another `SavingCommentFinished (Ok ())` in the Elm debugger!

+To double check that we actually end up sending a request, we can check the developer tools in the browser.
+Right click the page in the browser, and select "Inspect" in Chrome (or "Inspect element" in Firefox/Safari), and go to the "Network" tab.
+In the app, click the "Post" button again to see the request appear.
+You can click on the request and select the "Headers" tab, to see more info about it, like the URL and the request payload.
+And, if you select the "Preview"/"Response" tab, you can see what the browser returns as a response to our request.
+Turns out, there are already a lot of comments on the article, that we don't display!

+Next, we will get the comments from the server, and display them in our app!